evant179/secret-santa-desktop-app/README.md

 ![override.png](https://bitbucket.org/repo/6bMx4M/images/3286366243-override.png)

-Once the user finishes the above steps to:
+Once the user finishes the above steps to...

 * Determine attendees
 * Add newcomers
 * Edit each member's exclusions
 * Override results

-The user can now generate the results for this year's secret santa event.
+...The user can now generate the results for this year's secret santa event.
 The name pool for each member is decided by the rules mentioned in the above step.

 Note: Each above step is optional and is not required to simply perform a generate.